 'Tired all the time' (TATT), a common yet nebulous symptom, can be difficult to manage, with numerous differentials and the potential to miss serious illness.

-- Appetite - loss can suggest serious pathology, but a poor diet can also cause fatigue.
+- Appetite - loss can suggest serious pathology, but a poor diet and inadequate hydration can also cause fatigue.

 - Menstruation - menorrhagia leading to anaemia, oligo/amenorrhoea (for example, due to menopause, pregnancy).

-- Recent illness, risk factors for chronic infection such as TB.
+- Recent illness, risk factors for chronic infection such as TB, HIV or hepatitis.

 - Symptoms of anxiety, depression.

-- Sleep patterns - night shifts, frequent travel, sleep apnoea, restless legs.
+- Sleep patterns - night shifts, frequent travel, stress, sleep apnoea, restless legs, allergic rhinitis, cough, GORD.

-- Family history - cancer, diabetes, thyroid and autoimmune diseases.
+- Family history - cancer, diabetes, thyroid and autoimmune disease.

-- Social - alcohol, caffeine, drugs, stressors, for example, children, relationship problems, other significant life events.
+- Social history - smoking, alcohol, caffeine, drugs, carbon monoxide poisioning, stressors (such as childcare, relationship problems, other significant life events).